 Your committee letter is a very important step in the application process and you should be aware of what is expected of you.
 Your interview with a Committee member typically lasts approximately 30 to 60 minutes.

-The topics that will be covered in your interview include:
+The topics that may be covered in your interview include:

 Your personal appearance should be appropriate for an interview.
 Professional attire is expected at the interview.
 If something happens the day of your appointment and you will be delayed or must reschedule, please contact the interviewer immediately.
 It is best to have the interview when you are at your best.